The Church of the Woke

 And all her followers took up her cry, “Check thine privilege!
 Check thine privilege!” and Yang’s followers had no answer and they grew ashamed and hid their faces and his big tent was torn down, and AOC exulted, for joy was in her heart, and her path to the nomination was clear.

 And she said: “Behold, I hath vanquished my rival.
-The heretic Yang hath been excommunicated from the party and he crieth alone like a sheep in the wilderness!
+The heretic Yang hath been excommunicated and he crieth alone like a sheep in the wilderness!
 Rally to me, and armor me with thine support, for I must soon do battle against the Orange Horror.
 And with thy voice shall I speak, and with thy mandate shall I smite him!”

 But then a figure came out of the crowd, and people looked upon her in wonder, for lo! her skin was as black as coal, and though she had been born as a man, she had the bearing of a woman, and she did not walk on two feet but rodeth upon a wheelchair.
 No one knew her name – she was known only as The Victim, for she wielded all the categories of intersectional victimhood in one person.
 And people flocked to The Victim and asked: “Who is like her?
 Who can make war upon her?”
 Because, seriously, who could make war upon a black, female, transgender, paraplegic?